jpacg/awesome-stars/README.md

 - [pass-with-high-score/ANeko](https://github.com/pass-with-high-score/ANeko) - ANeko Reborn is a modern version of the classic ANeko app.
 It features a cute cat animation that follows your finger on the Android screen, inspired by apps like nekoDA, xneko, oneko, and more.
 This
 - [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
 It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options
 - [HdShare/NullAvatar](https://github.com/HdShare/NullAvatar) - NullAvatar Source
-- [sosauce/CuteMusic](https://github.com/sosauce/CuteMusic) - CuteMusic is a cute and powerful offline music player for Android!
+- [sosauce/Chocola](https://github.com/sosauce/Chocola) - 🍫 Chocola is a cute and powerful offline music player for Android!
 - [InsertKoinIO/koin](https://github.com/InsertKoinIO/koin) - Koin - a pragmatic lightweight dependency injection framework for Kotlin & Kotlin Multiplatform
 - [Xposed-Modules-Repo/top.hookvip.wxtablet](https://github.com/Xposed-Modules-Repo/top.hookvip.wxtablet) - WeChatTablet
-- [Tencent-TDS/KuiklyUI](https://github.com/Tencent-TDS/KuiklyUI) - 🚀 Kotlin Multiplatform UI framework from Tencent TDS — High-performance cross-platform framework with unified codebase, ease of use, and dynamic flexibility.
+- [Tencent-TDS/KuiklyUI](https://github.com/Tencent-TDS/KuiklyUI) - A Kotlin Multiplatform UI framework from Tencent TDS — high-performance, one codebase for six platforms, with dynamic delivery.
 - [HighCapable/KavaRef](https://github.com/HighCapable/KavaRef) - A modernizing Java Reflection with Kotlin.
 - [Loren-Moon/RedBookComposeDemo](https://github.com/Loren-Moon/RedBookComposeDemo) - 仿照iOS版小红书写的简单demo
 - [open-ani/animeko](https://github.com/open-ani/animeko) - 集找番、追番、看番的一站式弹幕追番平台，云收藏同步 (Bangumi)，离线缓存，BitTorrent，弹幕云过滤。100% Kotlin/Compose Multiplatform